 At home or at work — no matter the location, you want to feel like you belong, that you are important and valued.
 At CHG, these are what employee inclusion groups (EIGs) are all about.
 They advocate on your behalf, connect you with others who are like you, and celebrate the unique talents and qualities you bring to the table.
-That’s the purpose of CHG’s Pride Collective: to make sure members of the LGBTQIA+ community feel valued and included.
+That’s the purpose of CHG’s Pride Collective: to make sure members of the LGBTQ+ community feel valued and included.

 How being part of an inclusion group can inspire you

-As president of CHG’s Pride Collective, Sarah Trescott’s number one goal is “building a community that is welcoming and safe for all of the LGBTQIA+ members of the CHG family.”
+As president of CHG’s Pride Collective, Sarah Trescott’s number one goal is “building a community that is welcoming and safe for all of the LGBTQ+ members of the CHG family.”
 She knows from experience that being open about your identity can sometimes be scary — mainly because you don’t know how people are going to react.
 Will you be treated differently?

 Last year when Sarah was first asked to serve as president of CHG’s Pride Collective, she wasn’t exactly sure what an inclusion group even was.
-But now she has fully embraced the responsibility of being the voice of the community — both to the company's leadership and for LGBTQIA+ employees and allies.
+But now she has fully embraced the responsibility of being the voice of the community — both to the company's leadership and for LGBTQ+ employees and allies.

 With a focus on building a welcoming and safe environment, Sarah spearheads initiatives, directs monthly meetings, plans events, and reminds people who participate in Salt Lake City’s Pride Parade in June to have fun and drink plenty of water.